open-feature/docs.openfeature.dev/README.md

 # OpenFeature Documentation

-This repository provides the documentation for OpenFeature; including the SDK, flagd and the operator.
+This repository provides the documentation for OpenFeature.

+> :warning: **The docs have moved!**: You can find the new docs [here](https://github.com/open-feature/openfeature.dev).

 ## Documentation Structure